whimsial/liver-stator/README.md

 in a Seurat object based on gene expression, mitochondrial content, and other metadata-based criteria.
 It also generates a diagnostic plot to visually assess the quality of the data after filtering.

+### Step 5: process and visualise variable genes in a Seurat object

+Perform a series of operations on a Seurat object to identify and visualise highly variable genes.
+Normalise the data, identify variable features, map gene IDs to Ensembl, and plot these genes on mean expression vs variance plot.
+Also label core genes to check if any fall within the subset of highly variable genes.